f3ath/json-api-dart/README.md

 ```

 ### Making requests
 The client provides a set of methods to manipulate resources and relationships.
 - Fetching
     - `fetchCollection` - resource collection, either primary or related
     - `fetchResource` - a single resource, either primary or related
-    - `fetchRelationship` - a generic relationships (either to-one, to-many or even incomplete)
+    - `fetchRelationship` - a generic relationship (either to-one, to-many or even incomplete)
     - `fetchToOne` - a to-one relationship
     - `fetchToMany` - a to-many relationship
 - Manipulating resources